okx/okexchain-docs/docs/concepts/governance/upgrade.md

 # Governance App Upgrade

 Description:
 Compared with the traditional hard fork, app upgrade is a smoother and more fault-tolerant system upgrade method.
-The app here refers to the OKChain software running on the tendermint consensus layer.
+The app here refers to the OKExChain software running on the tendermint consensus layer.
 When the app version update is completed and the new validation node’s “voting power” is lower than a certain threshold, the new app can continue to run based on the logic of its old version in the same situation where the entire block network remains in the old version, which will not result in network fork; when the new validation node’s “voting power” reaches the threshold, the logic of its new version will swap at a specified height, and the entire block network will run using such logic.

 ## Reference
 proposal parameters: